Tonsillitis (pronounced: tahn-suh-LYE-tus) is an infection of the tonsils caused

 Tonsils are lumps of tissue on both sides of the back of the throat that help the

-body from infections.
-But sometimes infections are too much for the tonsils to handle,
+infections.
+But sometimes infections are too much for the tonsils to handle, and these

 Infected tonsils get swollen and red, and have a yellow or white coating.
 A person

 with tonsillitis may have a sore throat, fever, swollen glands in the neck, and trouble

 What Are the Signs & Symptoms of Tonsillitis?